Swiss wealth tax at a glance

 Different exemption limits

 The cantons and municipalities also have different exemption limits for wealth tax.
-If the asset value is below this limit, no wealth tax has to be paid.
+If the net asset value is below this limit, no wealth tax has to be paid.

 Wealth tax liability